ElementalCognition/tekton-toolbox/README.md

     scheme: HTTPS
 ```

-Interceptor will listens only on 8443 port HTTPS on start, an interceptor will check if the secret (the secret name has the interceptor's name) with certificates exists.
-If it's missing interceptor will create one and fill it with the data.
-Next start and/or redeploy will check if it exists and use existing certs.
-Custom resource `kind: ClusterInterceptor` will be created by the interceptor and updated with `caBundle` taking `ca-cert.pem` from the secret.
+The interceptor will only listen on port 8443 for HTTPS connections.
+When starting, the interceptor checks if a secret (with the same name as the interceptor) containing certificates exists.
+If it's missing, the interceptor will create one and populate it with the necessary data.
+On subsequent starts and/or redeployments, it will check for the existence of the secret and use the existing certificates.
+A custom resource `kind: ClusterInterceptor` will be created by the interceptor and updated with the `caBundle` using the `ca-cert.pem` from the secret.

 > IMPORTANT

-If a cert secret was deleted, certificates will be regenerated and `caBundle` will be updated accordingly.
-You <span style="color:red">**MUST**</span> restart `deploy/el-github-listener` and `deploy/el-events-listener` otherwise events-listeners will with `X509 SelfSign certificate` error.
+If the certificate secret is deleted, certificates will be regenerated, and the `caBundle` will be updated accordingly.
+You **MUST** restart `deploy/el-github-listener` and `deploy/el-events-listener`, otherwise the events-listeners will encounter an `X509 SelfSign certificate` error.